TobiasBg/WP-Table-Reloaded/readme.txt

 Thanks go to [Alex Rabe](http://alexrabe.boelinger.com/) for the initial wp-Table plugin!
 Thanks go to [Christian Bach](http://tablesorter.com/docs/) for the TableSorter-jQuery-plugin.
+Thanks go to [Allan Jardine](http://www.datatables.net/) for the DataTables-jQuery-plugin.
 Thanks to all language file translators!
 Thanks to every donor, supporter and bug reporter!